danekshea/minting-api-backend/README.md

 This project is a backend API for doing a free mint on IMX zkEVM.

+## Disclaimer

+The sample code provided is for reference purposes only and is not officially supported by Immutable.
+It has undergone best effort testing by Immutable to ensure basic functionality.
+However, it is essential that you thoroughly test this sample code within your own environment to confirm its functionality and reliability before deploying it in a production setting.
+Immutable disclaims any liability for any issues that arise due to the use of this sample code.
+By using this sample code, you agree to perform due diligence in testing and verifying its suitability for your applications.

 ## Features

 - Uses the Immutable Minting API to ensure that minting is sponsored & transaction life cycle monitoring, nonce management etc. is abstracted.